mrwizardwizard/GNU-Linux-Configuration/etc/sysctl.d/README.md

 **Netfilter Options:**

-net.netfilter.nf_conntrack_tcp_timeout_established is set to 5 minutes by default(300), for better security, you can tune this lower to 10 seconds, after 10 seconds of inactivity, the established connection times out.
+net.netfilter.nf_conntrack_tcp_timeout_established is set to 1 minutes by default (60), for better security, you can tune this lower to 10 seconds, after 10 seconds of inactivity, the established connection times out.

 **Tips:**